rich-murphey/gnu-graphics/README.md

 4014 displays.
 Use of this format provides interoperability with other V7 Unix systems and their output devices.

-The program `graph` reads ASCII or binary numeric data and writes a stream of device independent plotting commands.
-The various `plot` programs read plotting commands and display plot files on X windows, postscript printers, desktop publishing systems such as LaTeX or ivtools, and other compatible output devices.
+The program `graph` reads numeric data and writes device independent plotting commands.
+The various `plot` programs read plotting commands and display plot files on X windows, or generate figures that can be edited and inserted into LaTeX documents.

 `graph` reads either ASCII or binary data files and writes a plot file with or without axes and labels.
 You can specify labels and ranges